goooral/data_visualization_with_python/Data visualization for different scenarios.md

    - Different stakeholders may have specific preferences or requirements for how data is presented in their organization or field.

 By tailoring your data visualizations to specific scenarios, you can:
-- Enhance understanding and engagement
+- Enhance understanding and engagement.
-- Improve decision-making processes
+- Improve decision-making processes.
-- Increase the impact and memorability of your insights
+- Increase the impact and memorability of your insights.
-- Avoid confusion or misinterpretation of data
+- Avoid confusion or misinterpretation of data.

 The following section presents a few different scenarios differentiated mostly by the intended audience.